wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

-* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need and unleash your creativity with no more constraints or limitations!
+* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; unleash your creativity, with no more constraints or limitations!

 * **Easy for Everyone**: a modern and intuitive user interface, with real drag and drop and simple but powerful commands!